htparse/testdocs/share/install-free-bsd.md

 `# bsdinstallimage`

-The script is based on the official freebsd "bsdinstall".
+The script is based on the official freebsd `bsdinstall`.
 In the dialogs you can select options like version, architecture and packets.
 The source file are downloaded from the official freebsd mirror.
 After the installation is complete, you can restart your server:

 `# reboot`